omyro/my-ansible-repo/README.md

 Connect to the ubuntu-controller EC2 instance using Session Manager.

+First, check for Python and then install Ansible on the ubuntu controller.

-To install Ansible on the ubuntu controller, use the official ansible documentation: https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html#installing-ansible-on-ubuntu
+To install Ansible, use the official documentation: https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html#installing-ansible-on-ubuntu

 ![image2](images/ansibleinstall.png)